na-na-hi/renget/archive/miniproxy.md

 openai output size: 4096
 anthropic output size: 4000
 ```

-actual token count is a lot higher.
+actual token count is a higher.
 Will purge the banned tokens later.
+Expect ~30 minutes of downtime.
+I will announce it before it happens.
 total **active** users: 115 %red% (CLOSED) %%
 ***